pstadler/flightplan/README.md

 ### transport.debug(message)

-Print a debug message to stdout.
+Print a debug message to stdout if debug mode is enabled.
 Flightplan takes care that the message is formatted correctly within the current context.

 ```javascript
 remote.debug('Copying files to remote hosts');